Ablation may refer to the removal of the surface layers of a meteorite during its passage through the atmosphere.

 |Ablation of Mercury capsule model.

-- Removal of surface material such as occurs in a combustion
+- Ablation may also mean removal of surface material such as occurs in a combustion

 chamber, or the controlled degradation of the leading surfaces of

 a spacecraft during atmospheric reentry or passage through a dusty medium in space, such as the tail of a comet.

 An expendable surface made of ablative material may be used as a coating